ottoglass/RL_Vibration/README.md

 ## Usage
 1. Clone the repository
-2. Install the required packages: `pip install -r requirements.txt`
-3. Open the Jupyter notebooks and run the experiments
+2. Run training_notebook.ipynb notebook to install the environment and run a training session

 ## License
 This project is licensed under the GPLv3 License.